bi-labor/es-mssql/docs/elasticsearch/exercise5.md

 1. Select _Pie_ as the chart type.

 1. First, add a _Slice by_ the _top values_ of the _gender_ field, then another slice by _intervals_ of the _age_ field.
-(The intervals should be large anough so that the final vizualization is similar to the one below.)
+(The intervals should be large enough so that the final vizualization is similar to the one below.)
 And finally, the _Size by_ should be the count of records.

     ![Kibana Buckets](images/kibana-b-properties.png)